stromseng/effective-progress/README.md

 - spinner support for “we have no idea how long this takes” work
 - keep using `Console.log` / `Effect.logInfo` while progress rendering is active
 - familiar `.all` and `.forEach` APIs — swap `Effect` for `Progress`, get progress bars basically for free
-- flicker-free rendering (in theory) by drawing everything in a single terminal frame

 ## Install